giankev/PDLPR-algorithm/README.md

 [YOLOv5](https://github.com/ultralytics/yolov5) is a computer vision model developed by [Ultralytics](https://www.ultralytics.com/).
 We **fine-tuned** their pre-trained model using a two-phase training process:

-1. **Warm-up phase:** We trained the model for 5 epochs with the `--freeze` parameter set to 10, using an initial learning rate of 0.001.
+1. **Warm-up phase:** We trained the model for 10 epochs with specific initial hyperparameters.
+In this phase, data augmentation techniques such as mosaic and mixup were disabled to stabilize the initial learning.
-2. **Fine-tuning phase:** We then continued training for an additional 40 epochs, lowering the learning rate to 0.0005 and unfreezing the layers as needed.
+2. **Fine-tuning phase:** We then continued training for an additional 40 epochs.
+In this phase, we enabled mosaic data augmentation and introduced mixup to improve the model's ability to generalize.
+The weights for this phase were initialized from the results of the warm-up phase.